WRC-TV: History

-The station traces its roots to experimental television station W3XNB, which was put on the air by the Radio Corporation of America, the then-parent company of NBC, in 1939.
+The station traces its roots to experimental television station W3XNB, which was put on the air by the Radio Corporation of America (RCA), the then-parent company of NBC, in 1939.
 A construction permit with the commercial callsign WNBW (standing for "NBC Washington") was first issued on channel 3 (60–66 MHz, numbered channel 2 prior to 1946) on December 23, 1941.
-NBC requested this permit to be cancelled on June 29, 1942; channel 3 was reassigned to Harrisonburg, Virginia (WHSV-TV) in 1953.
+NBC requested this permit to be cancelled on June 29, 1942; channel 3 was reassigned to Harrisonburg, Virginia (WHSV-TV), in 1953.

 On June 27, 1947, WNBW was re-licensed on channel 4 and signed on the air.
 Channel 4 is the second-oldest commercially licensed television station in Washington, after WTTG (channel 5), which signed on seven months earlier in December 1946.
 WNBW was also the second of the five original NBC-owned television stations to sign-on, behind WNBT in New York City and ahead of WNBQ in Chicago, WNBK in Cleveland and KNBH in Los Angeles.
 The station was operated alongside WRC radio (980 AM, now WTEM, and 93.9 FM, now WKYS).

 On October 18, 1954, the television station's call sign changed to the present WRC-TV to match its radio sisters.
 The new calls reflected NBC's ownership at the time by RCA.
 It has retained its "-TV" suffix to this day, nearly four decades after the radio stations were sold off and changed call letters.

 In 1955, while in college (at the nearby University of Maryland) and serving as a puppeteer on a WRC-TV program, Jim Henson was asked to create a puppet show for the station.
 The series he created, Sam and Friends, was the first series to feature the Muppets, and launched the Jim Henson Company.